 Paws for Tales our Reading to Dogs program, helps children who have a difficult time reading out loud become more confident and self-assured readers.
 Only the most social, engaging animals and their companions become Pet Assisted Therapy teams at PHS/SPCA.
 Paws for Tales is now being offered virtually at San Mateo Main library and Redwood City libraries.

-The next virtual Paws for Tales be offered by the Redwood City Public Library on Saturday, August 1st from 11 am – 12 pm and 3:30-4:30 pm.
+The Redwood City Public Library will host a virtual Paws for Tales on the fist Saturday of the month from 11 am – 12 pm.
 To sign up to participate in this virtual Paws for Tales please visit: https://www.signupgenius.com/go/70a0d4faeab2ca3f58-paws1

 The San Mateo Main Library will host a virtual Paws for Tales on the second Monday of the month from 4:00-5:00 pm To participate in this virtual Paws for Tales please visit: https://forms.gle/CFbTa8kwAp4gXuRA6